lynchaj/duodyne/20 processor.TMS9995/README.md

 J2 - 1&2 for Stand Alone Operation, 2&3 for secondary CPU
 J3 - 1&2 for Stand Alone Operation, 2&3 for secondary CPU
 J8 - 2&3 for Stand Alone Operation, 1&2 for secondary CPU

+J9  - Reset Selection -  closed for External bus Reset in
 ```
 ## Powering up
 The serial port on the TMS9995 board is configured for 9600 Baud, 7 data bits, even parity, one stop bit, no flow control.